connorjohnlind/connorlind.com/README.md

 ### The Gulpfile

-The [gulpfile](https://github.com/connorjohnlind/connorlind.com/blob/master/gulpfile.js) utilizes Browserify and the Node Ecosystem to implement, concatenate, and minify all modules into production.
+The [gulpfile](https://github.com/connorjohnlind/connorlind.com/blob/master/gulpfile.js) utilizes Browserify and the Node Ecosystem to implement, concatenate, and minify all assets into production.
 The gulpfile manages all of the following technologies:

 * [Browserify](https://github.com/browserify/browserify) -
 * [Babelify](https://github.com/babel/babelify) -